Tuesday, April 14, 2009

 Tuesday, August 12, 2008

-Getting the current Oracle version (SQL Select)
+Getting the current Oracle version (via a SQL Select query)

 Queries :